rocky-linux/documentation/xfce_installation.md

 ## Conclusion

 XFCE is a light environment with simple interface for those who dislike eye-candy and bloat.
-This Tutorial will be updated with images soon, showing screenshots to give a viual example of the installation.
+This Tutorial will be updated with images soon, showing screenshots to give a visual example of the installation.